Morgan279/tikv-website/content/docs/5.1/reference/architecture/storage.md

     caption="Raft in TiKV"
     alt="Raft in TiKV diagram" >}}

 In summary, TiKV can quickly store data on disk via the standalone machine RocksDB, and replicate data to multiple machines via Raft in case of machine failure.
 Data is written through the interface of Raft instead of to RocksDB.
 With the implementation of Raft, TiKV becomes a distributed Key-Value storage.
-Even with a few machine failures, TiKV can automatically complete replicas by virtue of the native Raft protocol, which does not impact the application.
+Even with a few machine failures (less than majority), TiKV can automatically complete replicas by virtue of the native Raft protocol, which does not impact the application.

 ## Region